grinya007/sp_i2i/README.md

 ![Cosine similarity recommendations](/img/cosine_i2i_recs.png)

 Look, M5 happens to be even more similar.
-Note, that in real application it's always better to normalize input values (i.e. scale them proportionally).
+Note that in real application it's always better to normalize input values (i.e. scale them proportionally).
 In this particular case normalization wouldn't make any difference in ranking, but when a difference between values of similarity is getting closer to precision limitation of floating point number, normalization comes in handy.

 Ok, so now we have some results.
 But not all 5 movies have gotten 4 recommendations, even though sparsity of the input matrix isn't that high.
 This is what's usually called the cold-start problem, also known as sparsity problem.
 Cosine similarity demands more data not only to produce _better_ recommendations, but to produce recommendations at all.

 There's another concern, which isn't that evident as the former.
 Similarities are mirrored.
 Meaning that, for instance, cos(M1-M2) = cos(M2-M1).
 Well, sounds logical, as this is _similarity_.
 But we're trying to make up recommendations in the first place.
 Imagine that M1 is "Back to the Future" and M2 is "Back to the Future II".
 While they are equally similar in both ways, are they equally relevant as recommendations to each other?
 Well, you might argue that of course, Marty gets back to 1955 right in the beginning of the second episode.
 But let me kindly ask you to scroll a little bit up, look at the first figure and follow all arrows between M1 and M2.
 Right, two users have chosen to go in the same direction and none went the other way around.
 What if this is a valid indication of inequality of the relevance?
 Use deep learning to sort it out would be a good answer.
 But there's a simpler way.

-Let's see if Shortest path siilarity algorithm can do any good in such situation.
+Let's see if Shortest path similarity algorithm can do any good in such situation.
 First of all let's flatten the original graph into a table of user paths, for clarity:

 ![User paths](/img/sp_user_paths.png)